 I especially love hiking the Appalachian Trail.

 In conjunction with my trip to the Alps, I started a special fund to support cancer research.
 It was called The Becky Black Memorial Fund to Fight Endometrial Cancer.
+Anyone who's run a few miles to benefit a cause knows how motivating this can be.

 My goal was to raise $25,000 for cancer research at UNC Cancer Hospital in Chapel Hill, NC, where Becky had been treated for 4 years.

-God came through for us in a big way!
+God came through for us in a big way.

 Another project of mine was called Piggin' Out for a Cancer Cure, where $7,000 was raised for UNC Lineberger in conjunction with the Flying Pig Marathon in Cincinnati on May 7, 2017.